Intel Galileo and Debian, but back to Yocto Linux

 Getting the image

-The first result when searching for the term “galileo and debian” is a sourceforge link to download the image and a few references to read about assembling the image and expand the SD Card size.
+The first result when searching for the term “Galileo and Debian” is a sourceforge link to download the image and a few references to read about assembling the image and expanding the SD Card size.

-Grab the latest link from the image list, download the image called galileo.img_v.1.0.0.7z, in case of not found or any error I’ve uploaded my own image on google drive.
+Grab the latest link from the image list, and download the image called galileo.img_v.1.0.0.7z, in case of not found or has an error I’ve uploaded my image on Google Drive.

 Use the credential “user” and the password “user”

-The next step will be to create a bootable SD Card within the Debian image, as Intel provide us a good tutorial to achieve this I’m not going to focus on installing the image.
-Visit this link to instructions in how to setup the image.
+The next step will be to create a bootable SD Card within the Debian image, as Intel provides us with a good tutorial to achieve this I’m not going to focus on installing the image.
+Visit this link for instructions on how to set up the image.

 Issues found while using Debian on Intel Galileo